NeRF--: Neural Radiance Fields Without Known Camera Parameters: Experiments

-We implement our framework in PyTorch following the same architecture as original \baseline, except that, for computation efficiency, we: (a) \emph{do not} use the hierarchical sampling strategy; (b) reduce the hidden layer dimension from 256 to 128; and (c) sample only 128 points along each ray.
-We use Kaiming initialisation~\cite{he2015delving} for the NeRF model, and initialise all cameras to be at origin looking at $-z$ direction, with focal lengths $f_x$ and $f_y$ to be the width and the height of the image.
-We use three separate Adam optimisers for NeRF, camera poses and focal lengths respectively, all with an initial learning rate of $0.001$, except that we lower the initial NeRF learning rate to $0.0005$ for \textit{Fortress} scene.
-The learning rate of the NeRF model is decayed every $10$ epochs by multiplying with $0.9954$~(exponential decay), and learning rates of the pose and focal length parameters are decayed every $100$ epochs with a multiplier of $0.9$.
-For each training epoch, we randomly sample $1024$ pixels from every input image and $128$ points in NeRF along each ray to synthesise the colour of the pixels.
+\myparagraph{Implementation Details} We implement our framework in PyTorch following the same architecture as original NeRF, except that, for computation efficiency, we: (a) do not use the hierarchical sampling strategy; (b) reduce the hidden layer dimension from 256 to 128; and (c) sample only 1024 pixels from every input image and 128 points along each ray.
+We use Kaiming initialisation~\cite{he2015delving} for the NeRF model, and initialise all cameras to be at origin looking at $-z$ direction, with focal length $f$ to be the image width.
+We use three separate Adam optimisers for NeRF, camera poses and focal lengths respectively, all with an initial learning rate of $0.001$.
+The learning rate of the NeRF model is decayed every $10$ epochs by multiplying with $0.9954$ (equivalent to a stair-cased exponential decay), and learning rates of the pose and focal length parameters are decayed every $100$ epochs with a multiplier of $0.9$.
 All models are trained for $10000$ epochs unless otherwise specified.
 More technical details are included in the supplementary material.
-We will release the code.